A Reality Check for Creative Advertisers

 Creativity better than honesty?

 When marketers take the route of simple, truthful authenticity, their markets often reward them with success.
-Yet, the supreme status of creativity is so deeply ingrained in the ad industry that advertising executives refuse to pay attention – or feel that they can do much better.
+Yet, the supreme status of creativity is so deeply ingrained in the ad industry that advertising executives and their imitators often refuse to pay attention – or feel that they can do much better.

 Ignore user experience?

-One advertising agency that, incidentally, repeatedly wins awards for graphic design, apparently sees no place for actuality in the creative campaigns it develops.
-It uses a word-association game to generate campaign concepts.
+One advertising agency that, incidentally, repeatedly wins awards for graphic design, apparently sees no place for factuality in the creative campaigns it develops.
+Its creative director uses a word-association game to generate campaign concepts.
 Let me explain.

 If the client’s business were Mountainside Soapworks, for example, the agency’s staff would work with six columns of words on a whiteboard.
 At the top of each column would be the words mountain, side, mountainside, soap, works, and soapworks.
 The creative team brainstorms and lists associated words below these headings.